 Please read all pertinent information on the program and application requirements before you start the application process.
 Most questions are answered in these on-line materials.

-GRE scores: GREs must be taken by mid-November, in order for scores to reach the Neuroscience Program office by December 1.
+GRE scores: GREs must be taken by late-October, in order for scores to reach the Neuroscience Program office by December 2.
 Later testing session scores will not reach the office in time.

 The on-line application should convey all you want the committee to know about you in a compelling and concise form.
 Since several hundred applications are received, extraneous material is unlikely to be read.
 Please avoid sending excess materials that are not required in the application, but make sure that everything that is required can be found within the application.